dimitri-koenig/simple-vertec-api/README.md

 ## Versioning

-From 2.0.0 and up `Simple Vertec Api` will follow SEMVER.
+From 2.0.0 and up `Simple Vertec Api` follows SEMVER.

 ## Resources